 As part of our efforts to secure human resources, the cornerstone of our business development, we work to strengthen our recruiting capabilities at each of our Group companies.
 At a meeting of labor relations managers, we shared the concept of planned recruitment, how to develop a recruitment plan, good practices in handling recruitment among Group companies, and actual recruitment know-how, and promote the creation of a system for planned recruitment at each company.

-The retention rate for fiscal 2023 is 93.9%, an improvement from the previous year but still falling short of the target of 100%.
+The retention rate for fiscal 2024 is 89%, falling short of the target of 100%.
 One of the reasons for employees leaving their jobs is a mismatch between their desired workplace, what they actually do in their work, and working environment after joining the Company.
-To prevent such mismatches, we are strengthening recruitment interviews by providing prospective employees with specific information about the job details, work environment, corporate culture, and other aspects so that they are satisfied with the job.
-In addition, after joining the Company, we conduct interviews before assignment and in the second year to improve the retention rate.
+To prevent such mismatches, we are taking measures to provide prospective employees with specific information about the actual job details, work environment, corporate culture, living environment, and other aspects so that they are satisfied with the job.
+In addition, after joining the Company, we conduct interviews before assignment and in the second year.
+In addition to the second-year interview, we follow up with individual employees based on their specific situation to improve the retention rate.

 At the DOWA Group, based on the principle of “evaluating employees on their ability to work autonomously,” we are working for fair evaluation and treatment under the following policies.
 The training of evaluators and those being evaluated is positioned as a Groupwide initiative, and we therefore strive to create opportunities for continued learning, with appropriate evaluation, treatment, and training.